-A one-way ANOVA test was used to determine whether there were any statistically significant differences between the means of three or more independent groups.
-In this study, furniture dimensions were tested against anthropometric dimensions to determine if there were any significant differences.
-The level of significance ($\alpha$) value was set at 5\%, meaning that a result was considered statistically significant if the p-value was $\leq5\%$.
+One-way ANOVA was used to determine whether there were any statistically significant differences between the means of three or more independent groups.
+In this study, the furniture dimensions were tested against anthropometric dimensions to determine any significant differences.
+The level of significance ($\alpha$) was set at 5\%, meaning that the result was considered statistically significant if the p-value was $\leq5\%$.
 The result was not statistically significant if the p-value was $>5\%$.

-The ANOVA test resulted in a critical value (F-value) and a probable value (p-value).
-The F-value measures the variance between groups compared with the variance within the groups.
-The p-value is the probability of observing a result as extreme as that obtained, assuming that the null hypothesis is true.
+The F-value measures the variance between groups compared with the variance within groups.
+The p-value is the probability of observing a result as extreme as obtained, assuming that the null hypothesis is true.
 If the p-value was less than the $\alpha$ value (5\% in this case), the null hypothesis was rejected, and it was concluded that there was a statistically significant difference between the groups.
 If the p-value was greater than the $\alpha$ value, the null hypothesis was not rejected, and it was concluded that there was no statistically significant difference between the groups.

-In this study, ANOVA was used to determine whether there were any statistically significant differences in furniture dimensions and anthropometric measurements, both for males and females.
-The results showed that SH, SW, BH, UEB, STH, STC, and TL of furniture dimensions were rejected for non-adjustable chairs and tables, meaning there were statistically significant differences between the groups.
-In contrast, the SD and STH were accepted, indicating that there were statistically no significant differences between the groups (Table \ref{tab:4.5}).
+The results showed that SH, SW, BH, UEB, STH, STC, and TL of furniture dimensions were rejected for the type-1 furniture set, meaning there were statistically significant differences between the groups.
+In contrast, SD and STH were accepted, indicating that there were no statistically significant differences between the groups (Table \ref{tab:4.5}).
 For the adjustable chair non-adjustable table, we considered both the highest and lowest limits of SH, STH, and STC.
-If either the highest or lowest limit is accepted for males and females, we consider the parameter accepted.
-According to the ANOVA test for adjustable chairs with non-adjustable tables, only SH, SD, and STH dimensions were accepted.
-The rest of the dimensions, SW, BH, BW, UEB, STC, and TL were rejected (Table \ref{tab:4.6}).
+If the highest or lowest limit is accepted for males and females, we consider the parameter accepted.
+Only the SH, SD, and STH dimensions were accepted according to the ANOVA test for adjustable chairs with non-adjustable tables.
+The remaining dimensions, SW, BH, BW, UEB, STC, and TL, were rejected (Table \ref{tab:4.6}).